RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-03-Dealing-With-The-Click-Next-Admin.md

 ### Further Discussion

 I would love to hear other ideas on how to get to a place where we don't have click-next-admins getting in the way of delivering scalable, consistent services.
-If any industry experts or other folks with experience or ideas around this have any feedback or suggestions, please sound off in the comments!
+If you have any experience or ideas around this, please sound off in the comments!

 If you have any fun, short anecdotes illustrating the challenges we face from click-next-admins, consider tweeting them with the #ClickNextAdmin tag.